theJayTea/WritingTools/README.md

 ## 🚀 What is Writing Tools?

-Writing Tools is an Apple Intelligence-inspired application for Windows that supercharges your writing with AI.
+Writing Tools is an Apple Intelligence-inspired application for Windows that supercharges your writing with AI LLMs.
 It lets you fix up grammar and more with one hotkey press, system-wide.
 It's currently the world's most intelligent system-wide grammar assistant.

 ### 🌟 Why Choose Writing Tools?

 Aside from being the only Windows program that works like Apple's Writing Tools:

-- **Smarter AI**: Powered by Google's Gemini 1.5 Flash model, a >10x larger & more intelligent model than Apple Intelligence!
+- **Versatile AI LLM Support**: Jump in quickly with support for the **free Gemini API**, or use an extensive range of **local LLMs** (via llama.cpp, KoboldCPP, Ollama, TabbyAPI, vLLM, etc.) or **cloud-based LLMs** (ChatGPT, Mistral AI, Anthropic, etc.) with Writing Tools' OpenAI-API-Compatibility.
-- **System-wide Functionality**: Works instantly in any application where you can select text.
-Does not overwrite or mess with your clipboard.
+- **System-wide Functionality**: Works instantly in **any application** where you can select text. **Does not overwrite your clipboard**.
 - **Completely free and Open-source**: No subscriptions, no hidden costs.
-Bloat-free & uses pretty much 0% of your CPU.
+Bloat-free & uses pretty much **0% of your CPU**.
+- **Chat Mode**: Invoke Writing Tools with no text selected to enter a chat mode for quick queries and assistance.
 - **Privacy-focused**: Your API key and config files stay on *your* device.
 NO logging, diagnostic collection, tracking, or ads.
 Invoked *only* on your command.
+Local LLMs keep your data on your device & work without the internet.
-- 🆕 **Supports Many Languages**: Works for any language!
-It can even *translate* text across languages better than Google Translate (type *"translate to [language]"* in the `Describe your change...` box).
+- **Supports Many Languages**: Works for any language!
+It can even *translate* text across languages better than Google Translate (type *"translate to [language]"* in "Describe your change...").
+- **Code Support**: Select code and ask Writing Tools to work on it (fix, improve, convert languages) through "Describe your change...".
-- 🆕 **Themes & Dark Mode**: Choose between **2 themes**: a blurry gradient theme and a plain theme that resembles the Windows + V pop-up!
-Also has full **dark mode support**.
-- **Customizable**: Set your own hotkey for quick access.
+- **Themes, Dark Mode, & Customization**: Choose between **2 themes**: a blurry gradient theme and a plain theme that resembles the Windows + V pop-up!
+Also has full **dark mode** support. **Set your own hotkey** for quick access.

 Writing Tools has been featured on [Beebom](https://beebom.com/high-schooler-app-brings-apple-inteligence-writing-tools-windows/), [XDA](https://www.xda-developers.com/windows-pc-can-now-deliver-instant-free-writing-help-across-all-apps/), and [more](https://www.neowin.net/news/this-small-app-brings-some-apple-intelligence-features-to-windows/)!